ZaccLloyd/Project-1-ELK-Stack-Deployment/README.md

 * Downloads and installs Filebeat
 * Enables and configures the docker module to support Filebeat.
-* Configures and starts filebeat
+* Configures and starts Filebeat

 #### Playbook 4: Metricbeat-playbook-yml
 The following playbook is used to deploy Metricbeat on the webservers to allow central monitoring of the ELK services.
 Metricbreat specifically collects OS and Service metrics on a given server.
 Metricbeat-playbook-yml implements the following: